 Above all, it's important to note that a contemporary look can still feel just as welcoming as other exterior styles.
-As Joe Raboine, the Director of Residential Hardscapes at Belgard points out, these designs often emphasize natural light and neutral tones to embody modern flair that is cozy, not cold.
+Designs often emphasize natural light and neutral tones to embody modern flair that is cozy, not cold.

 Whether you're planning a total transformation for your outdoor space or just a stylish yet smaller update – perhaps for your pathways or planting – these modern backyard ideas will provide plenty of inspiration.

 1. Tie together tranquil living zones with an all-white palette

 With contemporary designs, less is generally more – and your color scheme is a great place to start.
 By simplifying your palette down to one or two primary tones, the space will feel focused and considered.
 In fact, the impact will be far greater than a muddle of contrasting hues.

 This serene scene (pictured above) from Living Gardens is a wonderful example.
 It elegantly showcases bright white tones across large format pavers, furniture, and the central structure that shelters a dining area and outdoor kitchen space.
 The result feels open and airy, with each zone flowing seamlessly into one other.
 In terms of planting, greenery and grasses pop against the neutral backdrop.